In This Article

-The Maine Coon cats and Ragdoll are the few breeds of cats that may be predisposed to HCM genetically.
+The Maine Coon cats and Ragdoll are the few breeds of cats predisposed to HCM genetically.
 They should be screened for HCM using the gene test.

-Usually, only cats with known signs of hypertrophic cardiomyopathy are tested for the disease.
+Usually, only cats with known indications of hypertrophic cardiomyopathy are tested for the disease.
 However, you should not rule out regular visits to your vet to be safe.

 Echocardiography(ECG) is one of the best methods for diagnosing HCM.
-However, it's not a perfect method.
-Some cats go through ECG but the vets fail to detect any signs of HCM.
-The reason may be due to irregular veterinary visits; most cat owners only visit the vet when they notice abnormal behavior in their cats.
+Some cats go through ECG, but the vets fail to detect any signs of HCM.
+Due to irregular veterinary visits, most cat owners only visit the vet when they notice abnormal behavior in their cats.

 The best way to make use of this diagnostic tool is to visit your vet at least once a year.
 Regular visits will help the vet look at other details that may be associated with the disease.

-You can remind your vet to include the HCM test and diagnosis as part of the schedule during your visits.
+You can remind your vet to include the HCM test as part of the schedule during your visits.

 Yes.
 Hypertrophic cardiomyopathy affects cats of all ages.
 HCM has been detected in newborn kittens and adult cats.
 In humans, men are more prone to HCM than women.
 This situation is also the same with cats.

 Ragdolls, in contrast, tend to develop HCM under one year of age.
 The testing guideline for other cats is not yet available.
-However, it seems reasonable to start testing your cat around 1 to 2 years of age.
+However, it seems reasonable to start HCM testing in cats around 1 to 2 years of age.

 Since HCM affects cats of all ages, you should not relax after one test.
-You may be required to test your cat yearly to avoid escaping any sign of HCM in your cat.
+You may be required to test your cat yearly to avoid missing any sign of HCM in your cat.

-It’s not the end of the world if your cat gets diagnosed with HCM.
+It’s not the end of the world if your cat gets an HCM diagnosis.
 Most cats live through the disease, but it requires a dedicated effort from the owner.

-When you get the results from the diagnosis, The first thing is to ask your vet how you will go about it.
+When you get the results, the first thing to do is talk to a veterinary professional about how you will go about it.

 Your vet is likely to provide adequate information you need to manage the disease and give your cat a better life.

-The next thing is to stick to the information given to you religiously and apply every step given.
-You can also pay regular visits to the vet; in case there is any other information or changes you need to make.
+The next thing to do is stick to the information given to you religiously and apply every step given.
+You can also pay regular visits to the vet if there is any other information or changes you need to make.

 Applying these principles will have your cat live longer and healthier even with HCM.
 It can also help cat breeders to take extra caution while running a breeding program.